Goodness of Capitalism

 In the process of this ruling class evolution a monster was born.
 The citizen.
 This self-entitled vermin dared take it in his head that he was the equal of his superiors.
 The citizen exacted a higher price than did the subject in autonomy.
 The SE saw this and it was not good.
 He did not want this liberalism to spread widely among the masses to threaten hierarchies and class.
 The conservative was born.
 But traditional class had been violated all the same, and it had only been re-secured through material wealth as ideology, where once it was family oriented.
 The myth of superior birth was replaced by the “work ethic”, closer to the truth, perhaps, but not free of ruling class implications.
 The rights and pursuit of happiness of the masses is not the concern of the SE.

 Thus the masses were liberated from feudalism.
 They gained the freedom to go anywhere, that wouldn’t arrest them for vagabondage.
 They became individuals in a commodified society.
 Thus, a blow was struck against the unity of the human community.
+It was the price paid for freedom under ruling class conditions.
 The masses do not know the many backward steps their society has taken in its progress.
-They do not seem to be aware of this loss, or know that it occurs because the ruling class is trying to maintain the core patriarchal relationship that defines a ruling class society: master and servant.
+They do not seem to be aware of this loss, or know that it occurs because the ruling class is trying to maintain the core patriarchal relationship that defines a ruling class society: master and servant, and not partnership.

 The word “democracy” itself did not always have the popular meaning we ascribe it today.
 The modern meaning of “democracy” is inclusive of “all” “the people” of society.
 Indeed, this seems to be the logical conclusion of the meaning of the word over time.

 For the ancient Greeks “democracy” only applied to the ruling oligarchy, which has been assumed by the ruling class ever since.
-Even in the age of “liberal democracy” the ruling class constantly looks for ways to roll back lower order political and economic gains.
+Even in the age of “liberal democracy” the ruling class is a small minority of the population.
+It constantly looks for ways to roll back lower order political and economic gains.

 The American founders feared “democracy” as it came to acquire its modern meaning of equality of inclusiveness.
 They felt it crucial to keep a tight leash on the voice of the rabble.
 Much of their debate focused was on the dangers of the popular mob and slave rebellion, the greatest horror of all.